 The good thing about this time of year is the Summer Harvest.
 Late summer calls for nearly all the veggies in our garden to be ripe.
 Like everyone else, I am having trouble figuring out what the heck to do with all the monstrous zucchini that keep popping-up.
 Thankfully, zucchini are super versatile and are the perfect mix-in to bulk-up nearly any meal!

-My husband and I have fell in love lettuce wraps.
+My friends and I have fell in love lettuce wraps.
 I think they are so much fun to eat!
 Maybe it’s because I even ate pizza with utensils growing-up that these Pork and Zucchini Lettuce Wraps are ultra-fun.
 Whatever the reason, I like letting my hair down (so to speak) and getting a bit messy with my dinner.
 The saving grace of this messy dinner is it is perfectly portioned for two, meaning no leftovers to clean-up and pack away post-dinner.
-I typically serve these on a Thursday night as my husband’s office goes out for lunch, meaning no need for brown bagging-it!
-I am super fortunate to work from home most days so my Friday lunches usually are natural peanut butter and banana toast accompanied by an apple.
-Didn’t you know food blogger’s meals aren’t always Instagram-worthy?
+I typically serve these on a Thursday night as the office goes out for lunch, meaning no need for brown bagging-it!

 Let’s talk about pork for a minute.
 A lot of my recipes use pork as it is SO DARN AFFORDABLE.
 Excuse the caps but seriously.
 I source my meat from Miller’s Meats in Winnipeg (not sponsored, just love them!) and ground pork is $3.00 a pound.
 That isn’t even their sale price!
 Even better yet, I find their pork to be super lean.
 As these Pork and Zucchini Lettuce Wraps for Two use only a half pound of pork you know this recipe is dirt cheap without being shameful.
 Looking for other affordable pork recipes?
 How about my Tipsy Campfire Nachos or Egg Roll Rice Bowls!